futzu/m3ufu/README.md

                         Input source, like "/home/a/vid.ts" or "udp://@235.35.3.5:3535" or "https://futzu.com/xaa.ts"
   -o OUTFILE, --outfile OUTFILE
-                        download and reassemble segments.Write to outfile.
+                        download and reassemble segments.
+Write to outfile.
 SCTE35 cues are written to sidecar.txt
   -v, --version         Show version